trustedanalytics-ng/platform-wiki/acctaccess_accessing.md

 For more information about organizations, [go here](future link).

->If you *already* have a TAP user account, then when a system admin or organization/space owner adds you to organizations/spaces, you will *not* receive an email invite.
-It is the responsibility of the system admin or organization/space owner to notify you of these additions.
+>If you *already* have a TAP user account, then when a system admin or organization owner adds you to organizations, you will *not* receive an email invite.
+It is the responsibility of the system admin or organization owner to notify you of these additions.

 # Ongoing user access